-Shannon's Story is a planning activity book for Aboriginal young people and their families to help prepare for the National Disability Insurance Scheme.
+Shannon's Story is a planning activity book for First Nations young people and their families to help prepare for the National Disability Insurance Scheme.

-It is has been co-designed with and by aboriginal people.
+It is has been co-designed with and by First Nations people.
 It is hard copy activity book, in which young people can write, draw, and place stickers.

 If you want to print the book yourself, or for people you know, we suggest you print it on thick paper (250 gsm).
 For the stickers, we suggest you print on the full sheets of 'label' paper and cut the stickers to size needed on the relevant pages.
 Alternatively, you can contact us, and we can print it for you at only the cost of the printing.